 4PLs act as the single point of contact for operational support and communication with other vendors.
 This helps streamline logistics processes for the merchant since the 4PL takes on a more strategic, operational role.

-With a 4PL, the customer doesn’t have to worry about managing relationships with multiple vendors, finding ways to optimize the retail supply chain, or making decisions on logistics.
+With a 4PL, the customer doesn’t have to worry about managing relationships with multiple vendors, finding ways to optimise the retail supply chain, or making decisions on logistics.

-However, since every warehouse within a 4PL’s network operates independently, it can cause inconsistencies in fulfillment.
+However, since every warehouse within a 4PL’s network operates independently, it can cause inconsistencies in fulfilment.

 4PLs don’t own assets